 Similarity search relies on a choice of embedding.
 You can decide which embedding to use for similarity search.
-To do this, select an embedding from the dropdown next to the Similar to filter.
+To do this, select an embedding from the dropdown in the Similar to filter.

-All the off-the-shelf embeddings and the custom embeddings (coming soon) can be used to power the similarity search.
+All off-the-shelf embeddings and custom embeddings can be used to power the similarity search.

 After populating filters in Catalog, you can save these filters as a slice of data.
 When you save a filter as a slice, you will not need to populate the same filters over and over again.
-Also, slices are dynamic, so any new incoming data row in Catalog will show up in the relevant slices.
+Slices are dynamic, thus any incoming data rows in Catalog will show up in the relevant slices.

 Read through the following resources to learn how to take action on the filtered data: